library(tidyverse)

 F-statistic: 203.6 on 5 and 494 DF, p-value: < 2.2e-16

-.
-This is also known as a t-learner (Kunzel et al. 2019) because it is equivalent to estimating two separate regression models of outcome on confounders, one among those for whom A == 1
+We chose a model where treatment A is interacted with an additive function of confounders L1 + L2.
+This is also known as a t-learner (Kunzel et al. 2019) because it is equivalent to estimating two separate regression models of outcome on confounders, one among those for whom A == 1 and among those for whom A == 0.

 2) Predict